svendahlstrand/plugin-bookmarks-shortcode/README.md

 1. Find [Bookmarks Shortcode in the plug-in directory](https://micro.blog/account/plugins/view/84).
 2. Choose the site you want to install the plug-in to.
 3. Press *Install*.
 4. Congratulations, the plug-in is now installed.
-On to configuration.

-### Configure the plug-in

-1. Go to *Plug-ins* and press ⚙️ *Settings* (next to the Bookmarks Shortcode plug-in).

-2. Fill in your bookmarks' feed in *JSON Feed URL*.
-(There's a link to your feed on [this page](https://micro.blog/account/feeds).)

-4. Press *Update Settings* and go to the next step.

 ### Create a page for your bookmarks